user923041/TIP/TIP-3/TIP-3 - Create Taraxa Grant Program.md

 ### Review Process

-Applications will be reviewed on a rolling basis by members of [Taraxa's core development team](https://www.taraxa.io/team).
+Applications will be reviewed on a rolling basis by members of [Taraxa's core development team](https://www.taraxa.io/team), who will make recommendations to the Taraxa Protocol Foundation to approve grant disbursement.
 The dev team may reach out to applicants to request additional information and/or schedule calls as necessary.

-Applicants will be notified of decisions via email.
+Applicants will be notified of decisions by the Taraxa Protocol Foundation via email.
 <br><br>

 ### Evaluation Criteria